tenzir/tenzir/web/docs/setup-guides/tune-performance/README.md

 The central component of Tenzir's storage engine is the *catalog*.
 It owns the partitions, keeps metadata about them, and maintains a set of sparse secondary indexes to identify relevant partitions for a given query.
-In addition, a partition can have a set of dense secondary indexes in addition to the raw data stored.

 ![Multi-Tier Indexing](multi-tier-indexing.excalidraw.svg)